JISaldana/JISaldana/README.md

 **`QA Automator Engineer | Fan of technology and video games`**

-- 🤖 I'm a Junior QA Tester with recent experience in test automation.
-My passion for technology led me to choose a career in the field of computer science, and I decided to enter the testing area because of my curiosity and great attention to detail.
+- 🤖 I'm a QA Tester graduated from "Jovenes a Programar" in 2022 with experience in test automation.
 - 🌱 Currently, I am expanding my knowledge in different types of testing to advance my professional career.
 In the future I would like to learn about video game development and testing
+- 💖 Due to my passion for video games since I was a child, I also developed a love for technology.
+I embarked on my computing journey, delving into hardware and challenging myself with a project to build my own  gaming PC piece by piece.
+Inspired by this experience, I decided to dive deeper into software development, and now I find myself in a fulfilling career where continuous learning is the norm.
 - 🔎 If you want to reach me you can find me on "[Linkedin](https://www.linkedin.com/in/jisaldana/)"